 What can the Green Fee fund?

-The Green Fee can fund a very broad variety of projects and initiatives as long as they further sustainability efforts at W&M.
+The Green Fee can fund a very broad variety of projects and initiatives as long as they further sustainability efforts and experiences at W&M.

 How do I write a Green Fee proposal?